alejogs4/sw-blog/content/blog/redux-importance/index.md

 console.log(object)
 ```

 If I tell you that `doStuff()` is not pure and neither executing the code nor looking at `doStuff()` implementation, could you be sure that `object` is still the same?.
-No, you couldn't and this need of run the code or review `doStuff()` adds cognitive load and complexity since your application it's harder to reason about when makes you pay attention to more details and values that you are supposed at the moment.
+No, you couldn't and this need of run the code or see at `doStuff()` implementation adds cognitive load and complexity since your application it's harder to reason about because makes you pay attention to more details and values that you are supposed at the moment.

-But what happen if unlike to previous case I tell you that `doStuff()` functions it's pure? you could be sure that `object` is `{id: 1}` this is simple but powerful, and it's the main reason why Redux and React help us to get deterministic renders, given that threat UI as a **pure function of application state**.
+But what happen if unlike to previous case I tell you that `doStuff()` function it's pure? you could be sure that `object` is `{id: 1}` this is simple but powerful, and it's the main reason why Redux and React help us to get deterministic renders, given that threat UI as a **pure function of application state**.

 ### State changes as user events